 Image: 4 Ingredient Cloud Bread

-Let’s be real — how many times did you make traditional tortillas from scratch before keto?
+How many times did you make traditional tortillas from scratch before keto?
 Probably never.
-In case time is not on your side, try one of these store-bought low carb tortillas.
+When time is not on your side, these are some of the best low-carb tortilla brands out there.

 Siete Foods Tortillas

-Unfortunately, the almond flour tortillas are the only ones suited for a low carb diet, and even these should be reserved as a treat.
-The almond flour variety contains 16 grams of net carbs per serving, while the other two products contain over twenty.
+Unfortunately, the almond flour tortillas are the only ones suited for a low-carb diet, and even these should be reserved as an occasional treat.
+The almond flour variety contains 16 grams of net carbs per serving, while the other two products contain over 20.

 There are many store-bought versions of coconut wraps available online, the most popular being Paleo Wraps.
 These were originally intended to be a replacement for sandwich wraps, not tortillas.
-You might find the consistency to be a bit hard and crunchy, unlike a soft taco.
+As such, you might find the consistency of these low-carb wraps to be a bit hard and crunchy, unlike a soft taco.

-You will love the ingredients and nutrition facts, though.
-Paleo Wraps are suitable for any low carb or low calorie diet, and contain just two ingredients: coconut and water.
-One tortilla contains 90 calories, 5 grams of fat, 3 grams of protein and just 6 grams of net carbs[*].
+You’ll love the ingredients and nutrition facts, though.
+Paleo Wraps are suitable for any low-carb or low-calorie diet, and they contain just two ingredients: coconut and water.
+One tortilla contains 90 calories, 5 grams of fat, 3 grams of protein, and just 6 grams of net carbs[*].

 - Mission Carb Balance Fajita Tortillas[*]

-Following the keto diet doesn’t mean giving up your favorite foods.
-It means choosing healthier, low carb alternatives rather than the traditional favorite.
+Following the keto diet doesn’t necessarily mean giving up your favorite foods.
+It means choosing healthier, low-carb alternatives rather than the traditional favorite.